capensisma/Herald/README.md

 The time arguement is the same as `this.delay`.
 If undefined it will default to 1 second.

-**DANGER:** endless looping between mediums is possible!
+**DANGER:** endless looping between media is possible!
 This will also cause numinous database writes for every transfer.

 ## Extension API